 The first and best way is to investigate the core beliefs of an organisation and correspond them with what YOU know about the principles of wisdom, ie self-consistency and no ducked or shunned questions.
 H. P. Blavatsky does this in her writings – do you read her works?

-On the methods of research that the Masters of Wisdom use, it is often and natural to ask “how did they learn?”
+On the methods of research that the Masters of Wisdom use, it is natural to ask “how did they learn? how did they check their deductions”

 It is answered: by checking, testing, and verifying in every department of nature the traditions of old by the independent visions of great adepts; i.e., men who have developed and perfected their physical, mental, psychic, and spiritual organisations to the utmost possible degree.